Prism-99/Think-n-Talk/README.md

 /think ???? - a thinking bubble will appear above the Farmer.

-/clear, /talk,/think - clears the speech bubble
+/sb - clears the speech bubble

-Requires SMAPI 3.11.X or later.

-In a multiplayer game, any players without this mod will not see the think or talk bubbles and errors will be thown by the game.
-The game will function, but errors will appear for each new think or talk bubble.